dnsimple/dnsimple-support/content/articles/ordering-a-wildcard-certificate.markdown

 ## Let's Encrypt or Standard

-Both providers support wildcard certificates Let's Encrypt and Comodo.
-Let's Encrypt certificates are free but are only valid for 60 days, Comodo certificates are valid for one year or longer but also cost $100 per wildcard certificate.
+Both providers support wildcard certificates.
+Let's Encrypt certificates are free but are only valid for a short period, Comodo certificates are valid for much longer but also come with a cost per wildcard certificate.

 You can learn more about the differences between standard and Let's Encrypt certificates in the corresponding [article](/articles/standard-vs-letsencrypt/).